 ELSO’s goal is to recognize and honor ECLS programs that reach the highest level of performance, innovation, satisfaction and quality.

-U.S. News & World Report ranked Seattle Children’s No. 5 in the country among the nation’s best children’s hospitals for 2016–17.
-We are honored to be selected for the 24th consecutive year and to be the only pediatric medical center in Washington to be ranked.
+For the 25th consecutive year, U.S. News & World Report ranked Seattle Children’s among the nation’s very best children’s hospitals in 2017–18.
+We are honored to be the only pediatric medical center in Washington to be ranked.

 Cited as a Best Place to Work